Back to Blog

 import { zodResolver } from "@hookform/resolvers/zod";

-import { contactSchema, ContactFormData } from "./schema";
+import { contactSchema, ContactFormData } from "@/lib/schemas/contact";

 export function ContactForm() {